SvenGroot/GenerateAnswerFile/doc/CommandLine.md

 ### `-CmdKeyUser`

 The name of a user used to access all network resources, in `domain\user` format.
-If present, the cmdkey.exe application will be used at first logon to save this user's credentials for all applications.
+If present, the cmdkey.exe application will be used at first logon to save this user's credentials for all network paths

 Must not be blank.